slatedocs/slate/source/index.html.md

 ```

-Use this endpoint to query specific order and optionally its details which include all buy/sell related orders
+Use this endpoint to query specific order and optionally its details.

 ### HTTP Request